Alakode, Kannur district: Administration

 Alakode Grama Panchayat is a part of Taliparamba Block Panchayat.
 Alakode panchayat has administration over Alakode, Thimiri and Vellad villages.
-Alakode is politically part of Irikkur (State Assembly constituency) in Kannur Lok Sabha constituency.
+Alakode is politically part of Irikkur Assembly constituency in Kannur Lok Sabha constituency.

 Transportation

 Kerala hill highway (SH 59) passes through Alakode town which connects it with other towns like Cherupuzha, Karuvanchal, Chemperi, Payyavoor, Iritty etc. Mysore and Bangalore can be accessed from east of Ulikkal or Iritty.
 Taliparamba-Coorg border road is another major road connecting Alakode with Taliparamba and Manakadavu.
 National Highway (NH 66) passes through Taliparamba town.
 Goa and Mumbai can be accessed on northern side and Kochi and Trivandrum are accessible from southern side.

 The nearest railway stations are Kannapuram and Kannur on Shoranur-Mangalore Section.

 The nearest international airport is Kannur of about 46.5 km away.
 Mangalore and Calicut are other nearby options available.

 Economy

 Most of the people in Alakode are engaged in agriculture or business.
 The area is known for exporting hill products like rubber, dry copra, pepper, areca nut, etc. to the industries located in the northern parts of India.

 Alakode is one among the key centres of Malabar Migration where people migrated here during the 1940s and 1950s from Northern Travancore area and played a major role in the local economy.